-You've been tasked with creating or updating your organization's thirdparty or vendor risk management policy.
+You've been tasked with creating or updating your organization's third-party or vendor risk management policy.
 It's not unusual to feel confused or overwhelmed by what seems like such a monumental task.
-It's no secret that successful third party/vendor risk management relies on a solid policy.
-And that third-party/vendor risk management policies aren't only a best practice, they're also a regulatory requirement for many industries.
+It's no secret that successful third-party/vendor risk management relies on a solid policy, and that third-party/vendor risk management policies aren't only a best practice, they're also a regulatory requirement in many industries.